maoyuans/chronicles-of-terre/subclasses/Fighter-Sulphuric.md

 # Fighter - Sulphuric Militant

+Between the suffocating smoke and the smell of sulphur and death on the battlefield stands stalwartly a machine of slaughter, striking fear into those fortunate enough to survive the onslaught.
+As a specialist in close-quarter firearm combat, you prefer to be up close and personal with these sweet contraptions, challenge your foes head-on, and punish the cowardice of those who hesitates for the tiniest moment.

 ## Slayer Training

 When you take this archetype at 3rd level, you gain proficiency in (exotic) firearms and Intimidation.